1. A statement that the development is within the coastal zone

 B. Notice of a public hearing shall be provided at least ten days prior to the hearing by:

 1. First-class mail to each applicant, to all persons who have requested to be on the mailing list for that project or for coastal decisions within the county\'s coastal zone and the the coastal commission and

 2. First-class mail to all property owners within one hundred feet of the perimeter of the parcel on which the development is proposed and

 3. Notice shall be delivered by the applicant to each dwelling unit within one hundred feet of the project.
 The applicant shall submit to the county planner a signed affidavit listing the addresses of all residences and attesting to the delivery of the notices.
 The affidavit shall be submitted within three calendar days of delivery and

 4. Notice shall be published at least once in a newspaper of general circulation published and circulated in the county.

 1. "Property owner" means all persons, including businesses, corporations or other public or private entities shown on the latest equalized assessment roll as owning real property.

-2. Those persons who request to be on a mailing list shall submit such request in writing to the department of planning and building at any time during the calendar year. the county may impose a reasonable fee on persons requesting such notice for the purpose of recovering the cost of such mailing.
+2. Those persons who request to be on a mailing list shall submit such request in writing to the department of planning and building at any time during the calendar year and it shall apply for the balance of such calendar year.
+The county may impose a reasonable fee on persons requesting such notice for the purpose of recovering the cost of such mailing.